-L&C Career Services provides access to a variety of information and job search tools through its Career Resource Center on the Godfrey Campus in Caldwell Hall 4337 and on the Nelson Campus in N4, Room 213.
+L&C Career Services provides access to a variety of information and job search tools through its Career Resource Center on the Godfrey Campus in Trimpe ATC Room 251 and on the Nelson Campus in Building N4, Room 213.
 Online job-seeking resources include Career Coach software which is designed to help students, prospective students, and members of the community find a job by providing current local data on wages, employment trends, job postings, and associated education and training.
 A resume builder is also included free of charge in Career Coach.
-L&C also provides access to College Central Network (CCN).
-In addition to employment data, CCN provides an abundance of webinars, podcasts and tutorials.
 Students may walk in or call 618-468-5503 for career and job readiness assistance.
 Employment opportunities can also be obtained by accessing the Community Job Board at www.lc.edu/career.
-We are not a job placement service.
+Although we are not a job placement service, we will provide lots of information and assistance to students, potential students and graduates.